MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Build 20348.1542

 The following issue was fixed in this update:
 - Improved operation of the Account Manager service, so that user cleanup now happens preferentially during daily maintenance periods when the device is idle.
-This functionality is configurable via the [AccountManagement CSP](Improved operation of the Account Manager service (configurable via the AccountManagement CSP https://learn.microsoft.com/en-us/windows/client-management/mdm/accountmanagement-csp).
-User cleanup now happens preferentially during daily maintenance periods when the device is idle. ).
+This functionality is configurable via the [AccountManagement CSP](/windows/client-management/mdm/accountmanagement-csp).

 ## Windows Holographic, version 22H2 - March 2023 Update